 SEA OF CORTEZ ATTRACTIONS -- As befits an ocean-side paradise, featured activities in Baja California include scuba diving, snorkeling, kayaking, whale watching, horseback riding, hiking, ATV tours, beach combing and good old fun-in-the-sun relaxing.
 Anglers come from around the world to try their luck in the bountiful Sea of Cortez.
 Changing with seasonal migrations, the catch includes Striped Marlin, Blue Marlin, Black Marlin, Sailfish, Yellowfin Tuna, Dorado, Roosterfish, Mackerel and Wahoo.

-LAND-BASED OPTIONS -- Should you prefer to lodge on land rather than liveaboard, the same company offers daily day-boat dive trips combined with a nice range of La Paz hotel options.
-These include the Hotel Marina, Hotel Araiza, and Hotel Costa Baja.
-They also own a transportation company, and can easily provide your car transfers between Los Cabos and La Paz.
-Island Dreams stands ready assist to you with your selection and arrangements.
+LAND-BASED OPTIONS with FUN BAJA -- Should you prefer to lodge on land rather than liveaboard, the same company offers daily day-boat dive trips combined with a nice range of La Paz hotel options.
+These include the Hotel Marina, Hotel Araiza, Hotel Costa Baja, and the new Hyatt Place.
+Fun Baja also operates a transportation company, and can easily provide your car transfers between Los Cabos and La Paz.
+Be it land-based or liveaboard, Island Dreams stands ready assist to you with your selection and arrangements.
 If you do opt to lodge on land, expect boat trips of 1 - 1.5 hours to the best dive sites, and two or three dives per day.

 "Wishing you great diving, and a world of adventure!"